 This Is Thought To Be How Yosemite Evolved Over Millions Of Years:

 The tallest waterfall in all of North America is Yosemite Falls.
 It is 2,425 feet tall.
 During the snow melting season (April, May and June), Yosemite National Park is home to hundreds of waterfalls.
-Some last all year long.
-Others last for a few days to a few weeks at a time.
+I do see some last all year long.
+But most last for a few days to a few weeks at a time.

 Just like most US National Parks, what you see, isn't always the entire picture.
 Yosemite valley only makes up 5% of Yosemite.
 The rest of the land is wilderness.
 In order to see and experience the wilderness you need to drive up to Glacier Point or go hiking.
 The wilderness of Yosemite is where the crowds don't go.
 It's quite, peaceful and breathtakingly beautiful.